skip to content

 One to one supervision

-Students will typically receive approximately eight hours of supervision on their dissertation, spread across the three terms.
+Students will typically receive approximately eight hours of supervision on their dissertation, spread across the three terms (across six terms part-time).
 Additional supervisions are provided for the research essays and the assessed Field Review Essay.

 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.